mohamuhsin/the-counter-app/README.md

 This project demonstrates how to work with refs and portals in react.

-This project demonstrates how to work with refs and
+This project demonstrates how to work with refs a